vmware/cluster-api-provider-cloud-director/docs/CLUSTERCTL.md

 ```

 ## Initialize Management cluster
-Run the below command to initialize the management cluster with the Cluster API and the associated provider for VMware Cloud Director
+1. Run the below command to initialize the management cluster with the Cluster API and the associated provider for VMware Cloud Director
 `clusterctl init --core cluster-api:v1.1.3 -b kubeadm:v1.1.3 -c kubeadm:v1.1.3 -i vcd:v1.0.0`
+2. Apply CRS definitions to ensure CNI, CPI and CSI are automatically installed on the workload clusters.

 ## Generate cluster manifests for workload cluster

 1. Fill out the values for the environment variables in `~/.cluster-api/clusterctl.yaml`.
 Note that you may skip filling in few variables if you decide to choose template flavors.
 2. Generate the CAPI manifest file.
    - `clusterctl generate cluster <clusterName> -f v1.21.8-crs > <clusterName>.yaml`.
+3. Create the workload cluster
+   - `kubectl apply -f <clusterName>.yaml`

+## Template flavors

-   - Note we only have v1.20.8, v1.21.8, v1.22.9 as template flavors, and they each have their own etcd/dns versions.
+- Currently, we have v1.20.8, v1.21.8, v1.22.9 as template flavors, and they each have their own etcd/dns versions pre-populated.
 Please ensure your `~/.cluster-api/clusterctl.yaml` has VCD_TEMPLATE_NAME matching the correct versions of Kubernetes.
 For example, if `VCD_TEMPLATE_NAME=Ubuntu 20.04 and Kubernetes v1.21.8+vmware.1` then use `v1.21.8-crs` flavor.
-3. Create the workload cluster
-   - `kubectl apply -f <clusterName>.yaml`
+- It is strongly recommended to use `v1.y.z-crs` flavors to ensure CNI, CPI and CSI are automatically installed on the
+  workload clusters.
+CNI and CPI are required add-ons for the cluster creation to be successful.